SaraSanSan/AI-learning/IBM-AI-DA_1_DataAnalytics&GenAI.md

     " Write a SQL query to join <…..> with <…..> on the <…..> as a primary key " " join <…..> with <…..> on <…..> as primary key "

-    _Write an SQL query to join customer table with the product sales tables on product ID as primary key (ChatGPT)_ _Join customer table with the product sales table on product ID as primary key (dbsensei)_
+    Ex: Write an SQL query to join customer table with the product sales tables on product ID as primary key (ChatGPT)
+    Ex: Join customer table with the product sales table on product ID as primary key (dbsensei)

 Create database: